-The improvement in the stillbirths and neonatal deaths could be attributed to the improved capacity to manage sick new-borns across the country and perinatal care.
-The upward trend in infant and under-five deaths, on the other hand, is because a lot of mothers are reluctant to send their children to child welfare clinics due to economic and social competing demands.
+Improvement in stillbirths and neonatal deaths could be attributed to the improved capacity to manage sick new-borns across the country and perinatal care.
+On the other hand, the upward trend in infant and under-five deaths, is largely due to mothers who are reluctant to send their children to child welfare clinics.

-Immunisation coverage
+Immunisation Coverage